 Best Vegetable Seeds To Start Indoors

 The best types of vegetable garden seeds to start indoors are ones that need a long growing season in order to be productive, or seeds that require warm soil to germinate.
-Examples of seeds that usually grow best when started indoors are peppers, kale, eggplant, tomatoes, okra, melon seeds, broccoli, cabbage, and Brussels sprouts.
+Examples of seeds that usually grow best when started indoors are peppers, kale, eggplant, tomatoes, okra, melon seeds, broccoli, cabbage, Brussels sprouts, and herbs like basil.

 Related Post: Easiest Seeds To Start Indoors